V0ightt/ASCII-Iraq-Flag/README.md

-# ASCII-Iraq-Flag
+# ASCII Iraq Flag

-Iraq flag in ascii art and in a terminal, retro style with cool aesthetic
+This simple script displays an animated ASCII art version of the Iraq flag in a terminal-style web page, with a subtle Matrix-style Arabic background.

+**Purpose:**
+Created to celebrate Iraq's Independence Day.

+Open `iraq-ascii.html` in your browser to view the animation.